Hurricane Helene Storm Damage

 The Appalachian Trail (A.T.) from Davenport Gap to Pearisburg, VA was severely damaged by Hurricane Helene in the fall of 2024 (NOBO miles 239.4 to 637.8).
 The worst of the damage occurred along the section between the Nolichucky River at Erwin, TN, to just north of Damascus, VA.

 Volunteers with the Carolina Mountain Club, Tennessee Eastman Hiking & Canoeing Club, Mt.
-Rogers Appalachian Trail Club, and Piedmont Appalachian Trail Hikers, along with ATC staff, U.S. Forest Service staff, and the Konnarock Trail Crew, worked throughout the storm-damaged areas last year.
-Work will continue throughout this spring, summer, and fall.
-Work includes clearing debris and downed trees further back from the footpath, repairing erosion and root ball craters (left from trees being ripped out by the roots), and other rehabilitation projects.
+Rogers Appalachian Trail Club, and Piedmont Appalachian Trail Hikers, along with ATC staff, U.S. Forest Service staff, and the SWEAT and Konnarock trail crews, worked throughout the storm-damaged areas last year.
+Work continues throughout this spring, summer, and fall to clear debris and downed trees further back from the footpath, repair erosion and root ball craters (left from trees being ripped out by the roots), and other rehabilitation projects.

 Trail Conditions & Safety Information

-The entire section has at least been "punched through," meaning that the footpath itself is passable.
+The footpath and hazard trees: The entire section is passable.
 However, trees will continue to fall and there is severe erosion in some places.
-It may be difficult to find campsites and side trails, including trails to water.
-Standing trees that remain are especially dangerous – look up before choosing a campsite or stopping for a break.
+Standing trees that remain are especially dangerous as many were damaged by the storm and may be dying or dead – look up before choosing a campsite or stopping for a break.
 Do not stop or camp under damaged, diseased, or dead standing trees.

 For detailed information about what you may encounter in storm-damaged areas and how to stay safe, see our Hiking & Helene Guidance.